 Questions on this page

-Frontal fibrosing alopecia (FFA) is usually described as progressing slowly and has been shown to stabilize in many affected individuals; therefore, FFA does not usually lead to total hair loss.
-Hair loss has been shown to stabilize both with and without treatment, which has led some researchers to suggest that the hair loss in FFA may stop naturally and thus this condition may not require treatment.
+Frontal fibrosing alopecia (FFA) is usually described as "slowly progressive" and the associated hair loss does stabilize in many affected people.
+It, therefore, does not usually lead to total hair loss.
+Hair loss has been shown to stabilize both with and without treatment.
+This has led some researchers to question whether treatment for this condition is necessary since the hair loss may stop naturally.
 However, other researchers suggest that treatment should be started quickly to control the inflammation that destroys hair follicles in an effort to prevent any additional hair loss.

-Unfortunately, there is no proven cure for frontal fibrosing alopecia (FFA).
-However, because hair loss in frontal fibrosing alopecia (FFA) is thought to be caused by inflammation of hair follicles, treatment often involves using anti-inflammatory medications or ointments, such as corticosteroids or hydroxychloroquine (brand name Plaquenil), to reduce inflammation and suppress the body's immune system.
-One study of 36 individuals with FFA found a significant reduction in symptoms after six months of hydroxychloroquine treatment; however, they found minimal benefit to continuing hydroxychloroquine treatment after six months.
-Researchers continue to question whether or not treatment is effective, or if hair loss in FFA stops naturally.
+Unfortunately, there is currently no cure for frontal fibrosing alopecia (FFA).
+Because the hair loss associated with this condition is thought to be caused by inflammation of hair follicles, treatment often involves using anti-inflammatory medications or ointments, such as corticosteroids or hydroxychloroquine (brand name Plaquenil), to reduce inflammation and suppress the body's immune system.
+Medications that block the production of the male hormone 5-alpha reductase have been reported to stop further hair loss in some women.
+Researchers continue to question whether treatment is effective or if hair loss in FFA just stops naturally.

 - Tan KT, Messenger AG.
 Frontal fibrosing alopecia: clinical presentations and prognosis.
 British Journal of Dermatology.
 2009; 160:75-79. http://www.ncbi.nlm.nih.gov/pubmed/18811690.
 Accessed 4/9/2012.